nus-cs2103-AY2021S1/ip/docs/README.md

 # User Guide
 Duke is bored, and will assist you in organising your tasks!

-Duke is a desktop task managing, and is used via a Command Line Interface (CLI).
+Duke is a desktop task managing app, and is used via a Command Line Interface (CLI).

 ## Features